intGus/intGus/README.md

 I started with VBA for Excel while trying to automatize time consuming tasks and that led me to Python.
 My next motivation is making my own portfolio website.

-- 👀 I’m interested in Javascript, Python and C++
+- 👀 Interested in Javascript, Python and C++
 - 🌱 I’m currently having fun with circuit boards (Arduino & Raspberry Pi Pico)
-- I'm going through the fundamentals course of @TheOdinProject using my Raspberry Pi 4
+- I'm going through the FullStack JavaScript course from @TheOdinProject using my Raspberry Pi 4

 Learning algorithms is a great way to find new solutions to my everyday problems.